cplett/cplett.github.io/page/xtb/xtb.md

 # {{page.title}}
 {: .no_toc}

-The **xtb** program provides the access to the GFN1-xTB, GFN2-xTB, and GFN-FF methods as well as several functionalities alongside.
+The **xtb** program provides access to the GFN1-xTB, GFN2-xTB, and GFN-FF methods as well as several functionalities alongside.
 Many of them will be covered by this workshop.
 A complete documentation can be found [here](https://xtb-docs.readthedocs.io/en/latest/index.html).

 ## Literature